lucasnell/gameofclones-data/data-raw/README.md

   identified as male
 * `adults unk.`: number of adult wasps found and removed that were not identified by sex
-* `notes`: other information, such as checking that occurred without recording numbers
+* `notes`: other information, such as removals that occurred without recording numbers